xrootd/howto/docs/ec/config.md

 nbprt = 2
 chsz = 1048576
 ```
-Here `nbdtaa` refers to the number of data chunks in a stripe, and `nbprt` refers
+Here `nbdtaa` refers to the number of data chunks in an EC stripe, and `nbprt` refers
-to the number of parity chunks in a stripe. `chsz` referst to the chunk size (Bytes).
+to the number of parity chunks in the stripe. `chsz` referst to the chunk size (Bytes).

 ### Configuring a xrootd proxy using EC.